Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 # Introduction - what is ransomware
 Ransomware is a type of malware that aims to encrypt a victim's files in such a way that their computer, or access to their files, is disabled.
-A message is then displayed, serving as the
+A message is then displayed, serving as the ransom note, giving detailed instruction as to how the victim can retrieve their computer or files.
+Usually this is by paying a ransom

 ## Criminals